hlokomani-tuks/PA5-221-Repo/README.md

 If you are logged in and submit the review, a success message will be shown and you can continue browsing thereafter.

+                Reading reviews:
+To view reviews on a wine, you can click on the wine you'd like to view from the home page.
+Reviews from users and critics will be right below the information about the wine.
+Critic reviews appear first because they inform users better.

+A wine's average ratings are also shown for each wine.
+There are two reviews shown.
+An average critic rating and then an average user/customer rating.
+Some wines might not have critic ratings and reviews.

                 Wine management:
-Our web-app allows users who are registered as managers for winerties, add wines that belong to their winery.
+Our web-app allows users who are registered as managers for wineries, add wines that belong to their winery.
 Once they log in, a new page will appear on the header titled "Manage".
 They can go to this page and add all the wine information they need.
-The web-app will then add the appropriate wine to that winery.
+The web-app will then add the appropriate wine to that winery on the database.
 *****************************************************************
 ## The database

 Our database is hosted on MyPHPAdmin.
 A dump of the database has been made available on this repository.
 You can download it and import it to your own machine, using MariaDB or any DBMS of your choice.

+FOLLOW THESE INSTRUCTIONS TO IMPORT DATABASE USING MARIADB:

+1. Download the sql file, remember the path where you downloaded it.

+2. Log into MariaDB from CMD using your own user privileges.

+3. CREATE a new database and name it.

+3. Exit MariaDB

+4. Type this command:
+	$ mysql -u (username) -p (new database name) < (dump file name.sql)

+	Where $ is your filepath for mysql.exe
+5. Enter your password

+If ran succesfully, there will be no output.
+To check, you can use your new database and show the tables.